timboudreau/numble/README.md

 of hashes of strings;  this library automatically generates a typesafe class for that data.

-The idea is to integrate it this project into frameworks - so if you are, say, supplying a constructor argument of a generated type, the framework validates the data (and does the Right Thing&trade; if the data is invalid) and then hands your code a beautiful, valid, typesafe object that represents the parameters
+The idea is to integrate this project into frameworks - so if you are, say, supplying a constructor argument of a generated type, the framework validates the data (and does the Right Thing&trade; if the data is invalid) and then hands your code a beautiful, valid, typesafe object that represents the parameters